Email Phone Next Scroll to move Touch to move edit Play Play Pause Volume Mute Zoom Open Close Search Linked In Linked In X Facebook Instagram Close

 “As an investor, you’re investing in the land and the water and the delivery of infrastructure for that farm.
 Investors ultimately benefit from the strength of agricultural demand as it enhances the stability and profitability of the farm operator’s business and this delivers reliable rental income to the investment vehicle owning the land.
 Ultimately the ability of a farmer to generate income will result in the future rental prospects for the asset and potential future value of the asset for investors.”

 Agricultural businesses and their associated land and infrastructure assets do come with risk, including environmental and climate associated risks with farming in Australia.
-However as noted above, AgTech may help to manage the risks associated with the environment and climate on farmer’s income variability which improves the prospect of consistent and reliable income to the landowner.
+However as noted above, AgTech may help to manage the risks to farmer’s income from environmental variability which may improve the prospect of consistent and reliable income to the landowner.

 Given the endowments — geographical, political and reputational — of Australia’s agriculture sector, its future performance looks extremely positive while also remaining globally competitive due to strong underlying fundamentals.